 Business Interruption Grants Program (BIG)

-Applications for the second round of BIG funding are set to go live September 17th.
+The Department of Commerce and Economic Opportunity (DCEO) is informing small businesses and communities that the application period for the Business Interruption Grant (BIG) program will close at 5pm on Tuesday, December 15.
 This second round of BIG builds on over $49 million in grants awarded last month – with initial grants allocated to approximately 2,800 businesses in 400 communities in every corner of the state.
-Applications will be accepted on a rolling basis until funds are exhausted.
-To learn more and for application directions, click here.
+To learn more, click here.